Air compressor: Applications

-Driver options
+Power source

 Air compressors are designed to utilize a variety of power sources.
-While gas/diesel-powered and electric air compressors are among the most popular, air compressors that utilize vehicle engines, power-take-off, or hydraulic ports are also commonly used in mobile applications.
+While direct drive gasoline or diesel-engines and electric motors are among the most popular, air compressors that utilize vehicle engines, power-take-off, or hydraulic ports are also commonly used in mobile applications.

 The power of a compressor is measured in HP (horsepower) and CFM (cubic feet per minute of intake air).

-The gallon size of the tank specifies the volume of compressed air (in reserve) available.
-Gas/diesel powered compressors are widely used in remote areas with problematic access to electricity.
-They are noisy and require ventilation for exhaust gases.
-Electric powered compressors are widely used in production, workshops and garages with permanent access to electricity.
+The volume of the pressure vessel and the stored pressure indicate the volume of compressed air (in reserve) available.

+Gasoline and diesel-powered compressors are widely used in remote areas with problematic access to electricity.
+They are noisy and require ventilation for exhaust gases, particularly if the compressed air is to be used for a breathing air supply.
+Electric-powered compressors are widely used in production, workshops and garages with permanent access to electricity.
 Common workshop/garage compressors are 110-120 Volt or 230-240 Volt.
 Compressor tank shapes are: "pancake", "twin tank", "horizontal", and "vertical".
 Depending on a size and purpose compressors can be stationary or portable.

 Maintenance

-To ensure all compressor types run efficiently with no leaks, it is imperative to perform routine maintenance, such as monitoring and replacing air fuel management components and lubricant maintenance as well as draining water from the tank and replacing seals.
-Most air compressors can be operated by following the instructions from the included manual.
-It is suggested that air compressor owners perform daily inspections of their equipment, such as: